 That tiny nest of components in the middle of the board is the battery feed, flanked by the space the two transformers would otherwise occupy:

 We’ve noticed that the LB1011 seems susceptible to power supply noise from cheaper 24V switch-mode supplies, so if you end up with any whistling or what sounds like a high-pitched digital noise across the line, suspect your power supply in the first instance.
+From our testing, plugpack-style switch-mode power supplies are more susceptible than inline “line-lump” versions.

 Bespoke cadence creation